Stratification

 _ = plt.title("Class value in target y")

 We see that the target vector target is ordered.
-It will have some unexpected consequences when using the KFold cross-validation.
-To illustrate the consequences, we will show the class count in each fold of the cross-validation in the train and test set.
+This has some unexpected consequences when using the KFold cross-validation.
+To illustrate the consequences, we show the class count in each fold of the cross-validation in the train and test set.

 Let’s compute the class counts for both the training and testing sets using the KFold cross-validation, and plot these information in a bar plot.

-We will iterate given the number of split and check how many samples of each are present in the training and testing set.
-We will store the information into two distincts lists; one for the training set and one for the testing set.
+We iterate given the number of split and check how many samples of each are present in the training and testing set.
+We then store the information into two distinct lists; one for the training set and one for the testing set.

 import pandas as pd